fumes/fumes.jekyll/_posts/2014-03-22-dead-coral.markdown

 - global-warming
 license: CC_BY
 thumb: dead-coral.jpg
-extract: An amazing variety of forms and shapes washed ashore during high tides.
+excerpt: An amazing variety of forms and shapes washed ashore during high tides.
 Once alive and full of colors, when dead corals slowly turn to white.
 ---